a-b-1-source/a-b-1-source.github.io/README.md

 ### 🗺️ Shapefile Statistical Comparison & Analysis
 - Created [python scripts](https://github.com/a-b-1-source/a-b-1-source.github.io/blob/9a5980594703cdce793f368f9b80c9a7d1ebe31f/SAV%20Species%20Distribution) that analyzed and calculated SAV data for species, density, and acreage trends, comparing datasets across seasons.
 This data is crucial for enviromental restoration efforts in the county's waterways.
 Due to the natural geography of Maryland and the environmental importance of these fragile waterways and wetlands, the data is crucial for environmental engineering efforts such as shoreline restoration, dredging, marina design and engineering, and is a key indicator for the overall environmental health of the waterways.
 - Tools: ArcGIS Pro, Python, Project Toolbox

+### 2025 Illicit Discharge Detection and Elimination Monitoring for MS4 permits: the City of Annapolis, Department of Veterans Affairs, & City of Takoma Park
+- Implemented ESRI's Survey123 and Field Maps to seamlessly collect field data with georeferenced photographic documentation.
+This was an upgrade from a legacy system of paper forms and paper fieldmaps.
+This upgrade allowed for GPS location tracking abilities to locate outfalls and stormwater management pipes via mobile phone.
+-Tools: Survey123, FieldMaps, Water Quality Collection & Testing, Technical Reporting

 ### 🌊 Drone Mapping & Aerial Photography **Coming Soon...**
 - As a recently certified FAA Part 107 Drone Pilot (November 2024), I am just beginning in my efforts to understand the importance of drones and UAS in various applications.